hightail/wilson-api/concepts/components/components.md

 ## <a name="parentComponent"></a>$scope.parentComponent

-The scope of this components parent wilson component (aka its containing component).
+The scope of this component's parent wilson component (aka it's containing component).
 This gives components access (if necessary) to the scope of their parent.
+If this is a page-level component parentComponent will be null.

-> Important Note: **parentComponent** is not necessarily the direct parent $scope, but the $scope of the parent wilson component.
+> IMPORTANT: **parentComponent** is not necessarily the direct parent $scope, but the $scope of the parent wilson component.

 ```typescript
 parentComponent: Object;